1. Periods of play

 - medical stoppages permitted by competition rules e.g. ‘drinks’ breaks (which should not exceed one minute) and ‘cooling’ breaks (ninety seconds to three minutes)

-- any other cause, including any significant delay to a restart (e.g. goal celebrations)
+- any other cause, including any significant delay to a restart (e.g. due to interference by an outside agent)

 The referee must not compensate for a timekeeping error during the first half by changing the length of the second half.